Regularity of Powers of Unicyclic Graphs: Regularity of powers of unicyclic graphs

 2mm \textbf{Acknowledgement:} We would like to express our gratitude and appreciation to T\`ai Huy H\`a, A. V. Jayanthan, and Arindam Banerjee for many useful suggestions related to this paper.
+Authors are deeply grateful to the referee for their useful comments and suggestions which improved the manuscript in many ways.
 We heavily used commutative algebra package, Macaulay2 \cite{M2}, for verifying our results.
 The third author is funded by National Board for Higher Mathematics, India.